Mexico to step up border vaccinations to get frontier back to normal | Health

 "We were in agreement," Ebrard said, noting that vaccinations were being accelerated to get back to normal in the border region "as fast as possible."
 Earlier on Tuesday, Mexico received a consignment of some 1.35 million doses of Johnson & Johnson vaccines from the United States that will go toward inoculating Mexican border residents aged 18 and above, the government said.

 The goal is to ensure Mexico's frontier cities have the same level of protection against COVID-19 as U.S. cities so there is no longer an argument to uphold restrictions, Ebrard said.
-(Writing by Dave Graham; Editing by Giles Elgood and Steve Orlofsky)
+Mayorkas also met with Mexican Finance Minister Arturo Herrera, and the two agreed to work together to modernize the Mexican customs offices, Herrera said on Twitter.
+(Writing by Dave Graham; Editing by Giles Elgood, Steve Orlofsky and Dan Grebler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)